RMollinedo/tailwind-dashboard/README.md

 # Tailwind dashboard
-This is a restaurant page done using sass.
+This is a dashboard page done using tailwind.

 The following commands are used: